NRGLook/Modsen/TestTask/README.md

 # Image Augmentation Tool

 This project is a GUI tool for augmenting images using various transformations.
 The tool is built with Python and uses libraries such as OpenCV, Pillow, and albumentations for image processing and augmentation.

-## Full condition

-Техническое задание по аугментации изображений

-Введение

-Цель этого задания - написать программу, которая сможет выполнять аугментацию изображений, используемых для задач машинного обучения, например, классификации изображений. Программа должна уметь применять различные преобразования к изображениям для увеличения размера обучающего набора данных и улучшения обобщающей способности моделей. Программа должна быть реализована на языке Python и предоставлять широкий спектр преобразований с возможностью настройки параметров.

-Требования

-1. Загрузка данных:
-Программа должна поддерживать загрузку изображений из указанных директорий.
-Поддерживаемые формат изображений: JPEG.
-2. Преобразования изображений:
-Программа должна реализовывать следующие базовые преобразования:
-Изменение размера (масштабирование, обрезка)
-Повороты и отражения
-3. Вывод результатов:
-Программа должна создавать заданное число преобразованных изображений и сохранять их в указанную директорию.
-Пользователь должен иметь возможность настраивать параметры преобразований.

-Среда разработки

-1. Язык программирования: Python 3.x
-2. Рекомендуемые библиотеки и инструменты: numpy, pandas для работы с данными. opencv, PIL для обработки изображений. matplotlib для визуализации.

-Бонусы реализации (Опционально)

-Поддержка дополнительных форматов изображений: PNG, BMP, GIF.
-Поддержка дополнительных преобразований изображений:
-1) Изменение яркости, контрастности, насыщенности
-2) Добавление шума
-3) Геометрические преобразования (сдвиг, наклон, растяжение)
-4) Случайные вырезки (random crops)
-5) Наложение текста или других изображений
-6) Создание искусственных изображений помощью генеративного ИИ
-7) Обработка ошибок для случаев некорректных или поврежденных изображений.
-8) Визуализация преобразований.
-9) Поддержка параллельной обработки для ускорения процесса.
-10) Функциональные тесты.
-11) Изучение библиотек для аугментации изображений albumentations, imgaug, augmentor.
+## Full Condition

+### Image Augmentation Technical Specification

+#### Introduction

+The goal of this task is to write a program capable of performing image augmentation, which is used in machine learning tasks such as image classification.
+The program should be able to apply various transformations to images to increase the size of the training dataset and improve the generalization ability of models.
+The program must be implemented in Python and provide a wide range of transformations with adjustable parameters.

+#### Requirements

+1. **Data Loading:**
+   - The program must support loading images from specified directories.
+   - Supported image formats: JPEG, PNG, BMP, GIF.

+2. **Image Transformations:**
+   - The program must implement the following basic transformations:
+     - Resize (scaling, cropping)
+     - Rotations and reflections

+3. **Output Results:**
+   - The program must create a specified number of transformed images and save them to the specified directory.
+   - Users must be able to customize the parameters of the transformations.

+#### Development Environment

+1. **Programming Language:**
+   - Python 3.x

+2. **Recommended Libraries and Tools:**
+   - numpy, pandas for data manipulation.
+   - opencv, PIL for image processing.
+   - matplotlib for visualization.

+#### Optional Enhancements

+Support for additional image formats: PNG, BMP, GIF.

+Support for additional image transformations:
+1. Brightness, contrast, saturation adjustment
+2. Adding noise
+3. Geometric transformations (shifting, tilting, stretching)
+4. Random crops
+5. Overlaying text or other images
+6. Generating artificial images using generative AI
+7. Error handling for incorrect or corrupted images
+8. Visualization of transformations
+9. Support for parallel processing to speed up the process
+10. Functional tests
+11. Exploration of image augmentation libraries: albumentations, imgaug, augmentor

 ## Features

 - Load images from a specified directory
-- Apply various image transformations(with JPEG, BMP, PNG):
+- Apply various image transformations (with JPEG, BMP, PNG):
   - Resize (scaling, cropping)
   - Rotate
   - Flip (horizontal, vertical)